 Some participants may require a visa to enter Canada.
 For more information click here.

 Upon request, the secretariat of the Gold 2022 Conference will send an invitation letter.
-This letter is meant only to verify the name, dates, location and purpose of the congress to obtain a visa or travel funds.
+This letter is meant only to verify the name, dates, location and purpose of the conference to obtain a visa or travel funds.
 This letter is in no way a commitment to the participant on the part of the organizing committee.

-The Conference Secretariat and organizers cannot be held liable for personal accidents, loss of or damage to private property of the congress participants and accompanying persons, either during, or directly arising from the Gold 2022 Conference.
+The Conference Secretariat and organizers cannot be held liable for personal accidents, loss of or damage to private property of the conference participants and accompanying persons, either during, or directly arising from the Gold 2022 Conference.
 Participants should make their own arrangements for health and travel insurance.

 Visitors are not covered by Canadian health insurance plans.
 Check with your personal medical plan before leaving your home country to ensure you have adequate travel insurance.

 The dress code for the conference is informal for all occasions.